anatolikalysch/VMAttack/README.md

 ![alt text](screenshots/manual_dynamic.png "Manual Dynamic Overview")

-**Follow Virtual Register:**
-    This provides a manual interface to the register tracking functionality.
+**Follow Virtual Register:** This provides a manual interface to the register tracking functionality.

-**Find Virtual Reg to Reg mapping:**
-    This function helps to map the stack addresses of the output from the virtual machine function to the registers in which those values are returned.
+**Find Virtual Reg to Reg mapping:** This function helps to map the stack addresses of the output from the virtual machine function to the registers in which those values are returned.

-**Find VM Function Output Parameter**
+**Find VM Function Output Parameter** Finds function output parameter.

-**Find VM Function Input Parameter**
+**Find VM Function Input Parameter** Finds function input parameter.

-**Address Count:**
-    The address count reads in a trace and returns in **IDA**s output window the ratio: (Address : frequency of occurrence).
+**Address Count:** The address count reads in a trace and returns in **IDA**s output window the ratio: (Address : frequency of occurrence).
 The Disasm is also displayed.

 ###Settings